crewlinker/protoc-gen-dynamodb/README.md

 Integrate with: https://pkg.go.dev/github.com/aws/aws-sdk-go-v2/feature/dynamodb/expression

 - Idea: Generate methods to return "NameBuilder" instances, include method method that returns "NameBuilder" for partition/sort key.
 So can return PartitionKeyName().AttributeExists()
+- Idea:
+  - Generate validate method for a new "Mask" type
+  - provide a method/function on the mask type that can "Mask" the output of the marshalDynamoItem, and returns another dynamo item (map).
+  - provide method/functions to turn maps into expression.ValueBuilder(s), expression.NameBuilder(s), or expression.KeyBuilders
+  - BUT, sometimes it requires string instead of ValueBuilder, eg: with key.BeginsWith($string), or namebuilder.Contains($string)

+There are basically parts to thi:

+- Providing a way to generate string paths from Go protobuf messages: when the fields names change a any logic dependant on those names should no longer compile.
+- A way to turn a slice of such "compile-validated" paths into expression.Names (for projections),
+- and turn them into expression.Values when provided with the result from marshalling the (partial) item
+- A way to validate full-path strings from the client and turn them into name-value builders for update expressions

 ## Key generation and utility